MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-amazonworkdocs-to-o365.md

 ---
-title: Setting Up the Migration from AmazonWorkDocs with Mover
+title: Setting Up your migration from AmazonWorkDocs with Mover
 author: JoanneHendrickson
 manager: pamgreen
 audience: ITPro